 If you don’t have a driving licence yet then the first thing you have to do is make an appointment to take the Theory Test.
 This test consists of 40 questions of which you must get 80% correct.
 You have 40 minutes to take the test and it is done on a touch screen computer.
 The test can be taken within two days of making the appointment and costs CI$25, however, if you feel ready for your test, then you can come in and if there is space available, you can complete it there and then.
 You must take your passport on all visits to the test centre.

 To learn all you need to know to pass the written test, the DVDL recommends that you review their official road code booklet which can be found on their website, along with parts of the Traffic Law 2011 and all of the Traffic Regulations 2012.
 Their website, www.dvdl.gov.ky has a wealth of information on it, including links to all the traffic laws.
 Additionally, there is a very detailed and well informed driving instruction book called ‘Drive Safely in Cayman’ by Graham Walker, who owns the Cayman Islands Driving School (Tel: (345) 926 2501).
-The cost is CI$18 and it is available through Graham or local booksellers and it is highly recommended that anyone looking to successfully past their test purchase this guide.
+The book costs CI$18 in local book stores or you can get it from Graham Walker directly for CI$15.
+The book is highly recommended and has helped hundreds of people successfully pass their driving test.

 Having passed the theory test, you can then obtain a learners licence for CI$60 which is valid for six months and can be renewed only once before a test must be taken.
 This licence allows you to drive whilst accompanied by another driver who has held a full Cayman licence for at least one year.
 When the student driver is operating a vehicle an ‘L’ plate must be visible on the front and back of the vehicle.
 Check that your car insurance policy covers such a situation.
 Most insurance companies require that the learner is put on the insurance.